-Mona Lake enjoys better water quality than most area lakes but the battle continues both against sins of the past and ongoing issues with stream runoff feeding into Mona Lake.
-Mona Lake is rated as "good" by the US EPA and the water is classified as Eutrophic*.
+Mona Lake enjoys equal or better water quality than other similar area lakes but the battle continues against ongoing issues with stream runoff feeding into Mona Lake.
+Mona Lake is rated as "good" by the US EPA and the water is classified as Eutrophic.
 The trophic classification system was developed to rate lakes based on clarity, Chlorophyll-A content and Phosphorous Content.
-Eutrophic lakes include some of the most highly prized recreational lakes in the state and may have excellent recreational water quality with few adverse conditions, one of which may be nuisance algal blooms.
+Eutrophic lakes include some of the most highly prized recreational lakes in the state and may have excellent recreational water quality with few adverse conditions...

 We have monitored the water in Mona Lake.
 The principal indicator of excess nutrients is the level of Phosphorus (P).
 P levels have decreased over time.
 Water clarity has also improved.
 Likely contributing factors include: